-- Choose whole grain products whenever you can.
+- Choose whole-grain products whenever you can.
 They will help fill you up and add fiber to your diet.

 - Include low-fat milk with meals.
 Replace sweetened drinks with low-fat milk.
 Add low-fat milk to cooked cereals and homemade soups.

-- Slowly reduce your portion size of meat, poultry, or fish.
+- Slowly reduce your portion size of the meat, poultry, or fish.
 Fill your plate with more vegetables

 - Snack on low-fat yogurt or a small piece of low-fat cheese.